6 Best Short-Term Investments

 Savings accounts offer a safe parking space for your money, but their interest rates are typically low, with national rates averaging 0.24%, according to the Federal Deposit Insurance Corporation (FDIC).
 High-yield savings accounts offer much higher rates.
-Discover Bank, for example, currently offers a high-yield savings account with a 3% APY, more than five times the national average.
+Discover Bank, for example, currently offers a high-yield savings account.

 High-yield savings accounts work the same way as a standard savings account: You deposit money and interest is compounded daily and paid into your account monthly.
 It’s typically easy to transfer between accounts or withdraw funds, although there may be a fee for withdrawing money more than six times per statement cycle.
 (The federal government recently changed its rules to allow for unlimited withdrawals, but many institutions still have the limit in place.)
 The FDIC and National Credit Union Administration (NCUA) insure high-yield savings accounts, which means there’s low risk with parking your money in these accounts.

 High-yield savings accounts are ideal for short-term financial goals, like saving for a vacation, and keeping an emergency fund.
 But if you know you won’t need the money for at least three to five years, other investment vehicles that can offer higher returns may make more sense.

 - Check writing privileges and debit card access in most accounts

 - Higher minimum balances on many accounts

 If you love the ease of a savings account and want the ability to use the money quickly, a money market account is a great middle ground.
 Money market accounts operate like a hybrid of a checking and savings account: users earn interest on their balances, typically at a higher rate than a savings account.
 However, money market accounts make it much easier to access funds, with many offering check-writing privileges or linked debit cards.